 Can Hornworms Be Dangerous For Your Tarantula?

 If you are talking about hornworms per se, then they are not directly harmful to your tarantula.
-They will not attack your T nor try to bite him as a form of offenses.
+They will not attack your T nor try to bite him as a form of offense.

 When a hornworm is placed inside your T’s enclosure, 100% of the time, it will just stay at the same spot waiting for its doom.

-However, hornworms are prone to be infected with braconid parasite.
+However, hornworms are prone to be infected with braconid parasites.
 From the very beginning, the parasite eggs will remain dormant within the hornworm and will slowly eat the hornworm away.

 Therefore, you should always be vigilant of the hornworm you use, just to make sure that this parasite will not get transferred to your T.